sigurdurb/KiteUp/README.md

 ## About: API
 API documentation : [apis.is](http://docs.apis.is/#endpoint-weather), [github](https://github.com/apis-is/apis/blob/master/endpoints/weather/documentation.md)

-The forecasts that are queried are generally given out
+The forecasts that are queried are generally given out at 06:00, 12:00, 15:00 but they are not published at the time of forecast.
+(Still waiting on an answer from vedurstofa on that issue)

 ## About: Weather directions